Multi-scale Attributed Node Embedding: Attributed embedding algorithms

-\subsection{Attributed Embedding}
+\subsection{Attributed embedding}

-The \textit{Attributed Embedding} (\textit{AE}) method is described by Algorithm \ref{AE_algo}.
+The \textit{Attributed Embedding} (\textit{AE}) method is described by Algorithm \ref{AE_algo} and the main idea is figuratively summarized in Figure \ref{fig:ae}.
 With probability proportional to node degree, $s$ starting nodes $v_1$ are sampled from $\sV$ (line 2).
 From each starting node, a node sequence of length $l$ is sampled over $\gG$ following a first-order random walk (line 3).
 For a given window size $t$, iterate over the first $l \!-\! t$ nodes of the sequence $v_j$, termed \textit{source} nodes (line 4).
 For each source node, the subsequent $t$ nodes are considered \textit{target} nodes (line 5).
 For each target node $v_{j+r}$, the tuple $(v_j,f)$ is added to the corpus $\sD$ for each feature $f \!\in\! \sF_{v_{j+r}}$ (lines 6-7).
 Each tuple $(v_{j+r},f)$ for features of the source node $f \!\in\! \sF_{v_{j}}$ is also added to $\sD$ (lines 9-10).
 Running Skip-gram on $\sD$ with $b$ negative samples (line 15) generates the $d$-dimensional node and feature embeddings ($\mG$, $\mH$).

-\subsection{Multi-scale Attributed Embedding}
+\subsection{Multi-scale attributed embedding}